-How to Get a Job in Marketing: Experts Reveal the Recipe for Success
+How to Get a Job in Marketing: 8 Expert Tips for Success

 “I’m in marketing.”
 This response to the oh-so-frequently asked question about careers during social gatherings leaves many new friends picturing scenes from Mad Men or other glamorous portrayals from Hollywood.